Dementia Self-Help Project

 The groups meet weekly, and focus on a different activity or theme at each meeting.
 Members learn and practice new skills each week, such as creative writing or Sudoku to help keep their minds active.

 Periodically, experts are invited into meetings to share ideas and information with the group.
-Visiting guests have included a creative writer, a memory specialist and a dog.
+Visiting guests have included a creative writer, a memory specialist and a primary school choir.

-We are now looking to extend the self-help project for other older people living in extra care and sheltered accommodation at risk of social isolation and developing associated mental health problems.
+Following the learning from this project, we are now planning to extend the self-help project to 25 new groups of older people living in extra care and sheltered accommodation at risk of social isolation and developing associated mental health problems.

 Find out more about the project by reading Jack’s story.